Tarzan in film, television and other non-print media: Stage

 A 1921 Broadway production of Tarzan of The Apes starred Ronald Adair as Tarzan and Ethel Dwyer as Jane Porter.

 In 1976, Richard O'Brien wrote a musical entitled T. Zee, loosely based on the idea of Tarzan but restyled in a rock idiom.

 Tarzan, a musical stage adaptation of the 1999 animated feature, opened at the Richard Rodgers Theatre on Broadway on May 10, 2006.
 The show, a Disney Theatrical production, was directed and designed by Bob Crowley.
-The show played its final performance July 8, 2007.
+The show played its final performance on July 8, 2007.
 Tarzan was played by Josh Strickland.
 Jane was played by Jenn Gambatese.
 Terk, Tarzan's best friend, was played by Chester Gregory.
 Kerchak, Tarzan's ape father was played by Shuler Hensley and Robert Evan.
 Kala, Tarzan's ape mother was played by Merle Dandridge.
 Professor Porter (Jane's father) was played by Tim Jerome.
 Mr. Clayton (Jane's "love interest") was played by Donnie Keshawarz.
-And Young Tarzan was played by Daniel Manche, Dylan Riley Snyder, J. Bradley Bowers, and Alex Rutherford.
+Young Tarzan was played by Daniel Manche, Dylan Riley Snyder, J. Bradley Bowers, and Alex Rutherford.

 The same version of Tarzan that was played at the Richard Rodgers Theatre played throughout Europe and was a success in the Netherlands.

 Tarzan also appeared in the Tarzan Rocks! show at the Theatre in the Wild at Walt Disney World Resort's Disney's Animal Kingdom.
 The show closed in 2006.
 The Tarzan Encounter currently plays in Disneyland Park (Paris), similar to the show at Disney's Animal Kingdom.